Loss and Preservation

 But preservation is not a state – it is movement.

-It arises from knowledge, compassion, precision and vision.
+It arises from knowledge, empathy, precision, and vision.

-but for memory and energy at the same time.
+but for memory and action at the same time.

-It shows that standing still is sometimes the bravest thing,
+It shows that sometimes standing still is the bravest thing to do.

-what you can do to counter a world full of speed.
+what one can counter a world full of speed.

 The Keeper of Stillness is not a quiet work.